NtonBala/patterns-js/decorator/index.md

 console.log(coffee.cost()); // -> 5
 ```

-Now let's add `sugar` decorator that will add sugar to the coffee changing its price.
+Now let's create `sugar` decorator that will add sugar to the coffee changing its price.
 Our decorator should be called as a function that accepts our object as parameter:

 ```js
 const coffee = new Coffee();